 International organisations promote important, recognised times and dates.
 ‘Earth Overshoot Day’, for example, explicitly records the world’s yearly allocated resources, as well as the date by which we surpass those yearly resources.
 Alarmingly, the data shows we have reached our yearly quota, and it is barely past the middle of the year (Earth Overshoot Day, 2023).
 Prior to the 1970s, there were plenty of resources for the entirety of each year.

-Furthermore, various organizations promote another major cause for awareness: climate tipping points.
+Furthermore, various organisations promote another major cause for awareness: climate tipping points.
 These tipping points explain climate change as a result of abrupt or irreversible changes in degrees of temperature.
 Others are levels of arctic sheet melting and deforestation levels.
 These tipping points indicate our precarious position regarding the climate crisis (Carbon Brief, 2023).
-Such concerns also illustrate how many organizations have adopted the need to adapt and mitigate damage by utilizing broad systemic approaches (NASA, 2023).
+Such concerns also illustrate how many organisations have adopted the need to adapt and mitigate damage by utilising broad systemic approaches (NASA, 2023).
 This is where the THRIVE Framework fits in, as it demonstrates how vital the 12 Foundational Focus Factors are.
 Most importantly, it shows the necessity of how different factors must work coherently with each other in order to measure sustainability.

 The systemic holistic model

-Many organizations use aspects of our 12 Foundational Focus Factors in addressing sustainability challenges.
+Many organisations use aspects of our 12 Foundational Focus Factors in addressing sustainability challenges.
 When these factors are used in isolation, the results can fall short of a systemic, holistic overview of data.
 A holistic approach to sustainability enables expansive examination of data collated from a range of metrics and different models.

 In order to thrive, humanity and the environment must co-exist beyond merely being sustainable.
 Different approaches measure sustainability throughout the world.
 These approaches assist in generating sustainable products, industries, and the responsible use of the Earth’s natural resources.
 With this in mind, an expansive approach integrates all perspectives.
-It is important to realize that acting in unison is necessary to measure sustainability and guide towards thrivability.
+It is important to realise that acting in unison is necessary to measure sustainability and guide towards thrivability.

 Striving for Thrivability: The Four Quadrants